 How to Set Up the Spaghetti Engineering Project

-Would you try this extremely easy spaghetti engineering project with your kids?
+Would you try this extremely easy spaghetti engineering project with your students?